RamEio/ramy-eid-portfolio/project_agents/counselor.md

   - Researches and selects APIs, always prioritizing free/open-source options.
   - Implements features, documents all technical decisions, and ensures technical consistency.
   - Reports progress, technical risks, and blocking points in real time.
+- **Counselor:** Analyzes Scribe documentation for technical patterns and determines if consultation is needed.
+- **Counselor Decision:** Either consults Product Manager or proceeds with validation based on pattern analysis.
+- **If Consultation Needed:** Counselor → Product Manager for strategic validation of technical stack and architecture choices.
+- **If No Consultation Needed:** Counselor proceeds with validation based on established patterns.
+- **Counselor:** Continuously monitors technical decisions through Scribe documentation for strategic alignment.
+- **If Pattern Indicates Risk:** Counselor → Product Manager for strategic validation of technical decisions.
+- **If No Risk Detected:** Counselor proceeds with validation based on established patterns.
 - **Counselor → Cybersecurity Expert:**
   - Transmits technical stack, architecture, and deliverables for security audit and compliance review at key milestones (design, pre-development, pre-deployment).
 - **Cybersecurity Expert → Counselor:**